pnsaeta/p064/docs/SW-Server.md

 ## Nginx

 I am using nginx and gunicorn to host local web pages.
 The nginx service may be launched by `brew services start nginx`, and it seems to get hosted by root for a reason that I haven't been able to figure out.

+### Configuration
  Configuration files for nginx are located at `/opt/homebrew/etc/nginx/` and involve three pieces.
 The main file is `nginx.conf`

 ~~~~ shell
 #user  nobody;